BolunDai0216/pypi-bonjour/README.md

 This version adds a function that is `pybind11`-binded from C++ from Python without the use of CMake.
 See [here](https://pybind11.readthedocs.io/en/stable/compiling.html#modules-with-setuptools) for an intro regarding using `pybind11` with `setuptools`.

 See this [video](https://youtu.be/80j-MRtHMek?si=f-o5LCoFGKja3P59) by anthonywritescode for an introduction to `manylinux`.
 Building these `manylinux` wheels requires the installation of a docker image and building the wheels inside that docker image.
 This process is automated by `cibuildwheel`.
-Further more, to enable the build for different architectures on a computer one should download QEMU for architecture emulation
+Furthermore, to enable the build for different architectures on a computer, one should download QEMU for architecture emulation

 ```bash
 python3 -m pip install cibuildwheel
 sudo apt-get install qemu-system  # for Ubuntu, see https://www.qemu.org/download for more details
 ```

-To build the wheels only for `CPython` (what is `PyPy`...), non alpine linux (what is `musllinux`...), `x86_64` and `aarch64` platforms use the following command:
+To build the wheels only for `CPython` (what is `PyPy`...), non-alpine Linux (what is `musllinux`...), `x86_64` and `aarch64` platforms use the following command:

 ```bash
 export CIBW_SKIP="pp* *musllinux*"